 Romania is a beautiful country and its attractions have become all the more accessible to the visitor since it joined the EU.
 When you rent a car in Romania from Ephedra-pills you can explore the scenic beauty of the Carpathian Mountains and fascinating cities like Bucharest.
-As you can see from the list below, we offer car rental in Romania from branches across the country and this, along with our simple booking process, makes it easy to access a quality rental car.
-Read on for tips on driving in the country and securing better car rental deals in Romania.
+We offer car rental in Romania from branches across the country and this, along with our simple booking process, makes it easy to access a quality rental car.

 With branches at Romania's major cities, airports and travel routes, Ephedra-pills can fit seamlessly with your travel plans and you will soon be on the road and enjoying the sights of Romania.
-You might be surprised with what Romania has to offer the visitor, so we have included a Places of Interest section to help you with suggestions for sights you can visit when you rent a car in Romania.
+You might be surprised at what Romania has to offer the visitor.
 You might even decide to drive on the Transfagarasan in your chosen vehicle, described by some as the most beautiful road in Europe.

 Choosing the right rental car for your trip is important.
 All visitors have different needs and preferences and that is why we provide such a wide choice of car categories on offer for car rental in Romania.
 Be sure also to check out our extensive options list as well so you can further tailor your rental to your needs.
 You can make sure that your rental vehicle fits with your preferences by selecting add-ons like enhanced coverage, child seats, navigation systems or winter tires.
 You can even specify a ski rack if you are heading for the slopes.
 Whatever your choice, it's a good idea to book early to ensure availability of your preferred car and options and to secure advantageous car rental deals in Romania.